ansfl/WID/README.md

 ## Abstract

 <p style="font-family:Verdana; font-size:14px;">
 A wheel-mounted inertial sensor mitigates inertial drift more effectively than an inertial sensor mounted on the vehicle chassis.
 Although their usage is increasing, there is no publicly available dataset for wheel-mounted inertial sensors.
-To fill this gap, this work presents the wheeled-mounted inertial (WMI) dataset.
+To fill this gap, this work presents the wheel-mounted inertial (WMI) dataset.
 WMI was recorded using two platforms: an omni-directional robot equipped with 5 IMUs, and a passenger car equipped with 9 IMUs.
 Each platform features IMUs mounted on every wheel.
-In total 106 minutes of recordings for each IMU (740 minutes for all IMUs) were made with associated ground truth trajectory.
+In total  64.04 minutes of recordings for each IMU (490 minutes for all IMUs) were made with associated ground truth trajectory.
 This versatile dataset will help develop model-based and data-driven approaches with wheel mounted inertial sensors.
 </p>

 ## Sensors Used